If you often wonder what to draw,

 today, let’s look at a 4 steps tutorial that will help you draw anything in 3D!

 It’s perfect training for those who face the Malediction of the Blank page, where you may face these challenges:

 - Even if you have ideas, you can’t visualize them on paper.

-There is multiple benefits to this method:
+There are multiple benefits to the Random Product technique:

-- You improve your quality of lines
+- You improve the quality of lines

 - Your vision in 3D is more reactive